scality/vaultclient/EXAMPLES.md

 ### Create account

-The following example show how create an account with the api :
+The following example shows how to create an account with the api:

 ```js
 client.createAccount('accountName', {